Our Mission

 1977

 The Women's Physical Education Building at 14th and Vine was renovated to add classrooms, computer labs, and office for instructors.
-In honor of UNL's physical education pioneer Mabel Lee, the building was also renamed in her honor on May 7, 1977.
+In honor of UNL's physical education pioneer Mabel Lee, the building was renamed in her honor on May 7, 1977.

 1978